exochron/MountJournalEnhanced/Roadmap.md

 ### 2.6 (Next - 8.2.5)
 - toggle rider in display director
-- fix ridiculous fly-in animation of rider (currently on ptr)

 ### More Ideas:
 - more animation control in display (start/pause, movements, with sound effects)